UMD-CS-STICs/389Aspring18/projects/p1-logistic-regression/README.md

-Project 1: Logistic Regression
+Project 1: Logistic Regression & Perceptron
 =

 Due: 16.
 February (23:59)

 Overview
 -
-In this assignment you will implement logistic regression with stochastic gradient descent (SGD).
+In this assignment you will implement logistic regression along with a basic perceptron model both using stochastic gradient descent (SGD).
 The task we will apply this to is predicting whether or not a patient has diabetes (0: no diabetes, 1: diabetes).
 The information we are given about the patient include:
 1. Number of times pregnant
 2. Plasma glucose concentration a 2 hours in an oral glucose tolerance test
 3. Diastolic blood pressure (mm Hg)